-Normally when you make an Installment Agreement with the IRS you need to pay your tax debt in full over a period of time.
-With a Partial Payment Installment Agreement (“PPIA”) you pay what you can afford until the 10 year collection period of the IRS expires without paying your debt in full.
+When you make an Installment Agreement with the IRS you normally need to pay your tax debt in full over a period of time.
+With a Partial Payment Installment Agreement (“PPIA”) you pay what you can afford until the 10 year collection period of the IRS expires.
 Whatever doesn’t get paid is forgiven by the IRS.
 I explain the details of the 10 year collection period below under the section “Statute of Limitations Expires”.

 Internal Revenue Code section 6519 allows the IRS to approve a PPIA.
-The Offer-in-Compromise (“OIC”) alternative, discussed below, is often the preferred alternative since the taxpayer can resolve the tax with 12 or 24 months of allowed disposable income plus net equity value of assets.
-With a PPIA the payments can go on for years (until the 10 year collection period expires) but it has some advantages to the OIC.
+The Offer-in-Compromise (“OIC”) is often the preferred alternative (detailed below).
+With an OIC the taxpayer can resolve the tax with 12 or 24 months of allowed disposable income plus net equity value of assets.
+With a PPIA the payments can go on until the 10 year collection period expires, but it has some advantages over the OIC.

 The OIC process usually takes 6-12 months or longer to complete and in complicated cases even longer.
 A PPIA can be completed within 30 days, more or less.

-An OIC requires the taxpayer to stay compliant for five years and if there is a default the OIC is undone with the taxpayer owing the full liability.
+An OIC requires the taxpayer to stay compliant for five years.
+If there is a default, the OIC is undone with the taxpayer owing the full liability.

-During the time that the OIC is being considered for approval the 10 year collection statute is paused and only continued once the OIC is approved.
+While the OIC is being considered for approval the 10 year collection statute is paused until the OIC is approved.
 If your OIC is rejected the clock starts again and you just added time to the 10 year collection period.
 With a PPIA the clock never stops on the collection period.

-One disadvantage of the PPIA as opposed to the OIC is that the IRS will often review your financial condition every two years to see if you can afford higher payments.
+The IRS often reviews your financial condition every two years to see if you can afford higher payments.